Fire and rescue services

 Register with the Global Disaster Alert and Coordination System to receive alerts on major disasters.

-Consider your physical and mental health before you travel, especially if you have an existing medical condition.
+Think about your health before you travel, especially if you have any medical conditions.

-See your doctor or travel clinic to:
+See your doctor or a travel clinic to:

 More information:

-Not all medications available over the counter or by prescription in Australia are available in other countries.
-Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.
+Not all medications available in Australia are accessible in other countries.
+Some medicines may be illegal, even if prescribed by an Australian doctor.

-Carry a copy of your prescription or a letter from your doctor stating:
+Carry a copy of your prescription and a letter from your doctor stating:

 Carry copies of these documents translated into French while in Niger.